Frequently Asked Questions

 Question: Is Veterans Campaign a non-profit organization?

 Question: I’m still serving in the Armed Forces or am a military retiree.
-Can I attend Veterans Campaign’s workshop?
+Can I participate in your programming?

 Question: I’ve never served in the military.
 Can I still attend a workshop?

 Answer: Yes, however given our mission, veterans, transitioning service members, and other members of the military community (spouses, dependents, Department of Defense civilians, affiliates from other government agencies, etc) receive priority.
 While Veterans Campaign’s workshops are tailored to students with a military background, we certainly support other individuals and organizations similarly committed to public service.
-In particular, if you plan to work on the campaign of a military veteran, we expect that you will find our workshops to be quite valuable.
+In particular, if you plan to work on a campaign or advocacy initiative alongside military veterans, we expect that you will find our workshops to be quite valuable.

 Question: How can I get a copy of your guidebook for aspiring candidates?